chepkiruikaren16/Akan_name_generator/README.md

 Project Overview

 The Akan Name Generator is a simple and interactive web application that assigns users a traditional Akan name based on their date of birth and gender.
-Akan names originate from Ghanaian culture, where children are traditionally named according to the day of the week on which they are born
+Akan names originate from Ghanaian culture, where children are traditionally named according to the day of the week on which they are born.

-This application allows users to enter their birth date and select their gender.
-It then calculates the day of the week they were born and displays the corresponding Akan name.
+Users simply enter their birth date and select their gender, and the application calculates the corresponding day of the week before displaying their Akan name.
+The project is built using HTML, CSS, and JavaScript, providing a responsive, user-friendly interface and accurate date validation to ensure reliable results.

 Features
 Enter birth day, month, and year.